iboutsikas/cmsc341-web/projects/project3/assignment.md

 <p>
-Your assignment is to implement a B-Tree, that will be used by a "database" to quickly retrieve data.
+Your assignment is to implement a B-Tree, that will be used by a "database" to quickly index data.
 We will be providing some starter code, but that is mainly the template setup.
-You are free to design your own implementations as you see fit, as long as you do not change the provided interface. <b>That means you cannot change the function signatures we give you (including the constructors).</b>
+You are free to design your own implementations as you see fit, as long as you do not change the provided interface. <b>That means you cannot change the function signatures we give you (including the constructors).</b> The required functions can call other functions that you build though.
+And you are in control of those other functions.
 </p>

 <p>